 For those who are flexible about the place they holiday in or are not able to make up their mind, a good way to get the best bargain is to approach the local travel agents and get some idea of what type of packages they are promoting this season.
 Pick a package that suits your mood and is well with your time frame and you will be able to lock in an excellent deal with relatively less trouble.

 If you do not mind some company, another great way to see more at a lesser price is booking a group tour rather than a regular holiday package.
-Though a customised package lets you holiday at your own pace, group tours are much more cost-effective.
+Though a customized package lets you holiday at your own pace, group tours are much more cost-effective.
 They cover more places in less time and take care of all expenses like accommodation, food, transfers and transportation at a lesser cost.

 3) How far you want to travel?